-No two smiles are exactly the same and therefore require special attention.
+No two smiles are the same and therefore, they each require special attention.
 That’s why Dr. Kutis creates a custom denture every time.
-After making a complete examination of your existing smile, she will provide the treatment you need to fill in whatever gaps you have with a restoration that looks and feels as close to nature as possible.
-Dentures consist of an acrylic gum-colored base and artificial replacement teeth, which are attached to the base.
+After a complete examination of your existing smile, she will provide the treatment you need to fill in whatever gaps you have with a restoration that looks and feels as close to nature as possible.
+Dentures consist of an acrylic, gum-colored base and artificial replacement teeth, which are attached to the base.

 Partial dentures are beneficial to patients who have multiple missing teeth that are scattered along an arch.
 Some people worry that because their missing teeth aren’t next to each other that there is no viable solution, but with a partial, a restored smile is possible.

 Designed and created in the same way as a full denture, the only difference is that instead of natural suction holding it in place, metal clasps are attached to healthy teeth to stabilize the restoration.
 This secures the denture in position and works like a puzzle piece, and we will match the color, size, and shape to ensure a beautifully blended smile.